artsgard/socioregister/README.md

 		-spring.jpa.generate-ddl=true
 		-spring.jpa.hibernate.ddl-auto=create  update / create-drop / none

 First try, as a matter of learing the porcess, things out at localhost.
-Next you have to configurate docker-compose in order to do the initializing process inside the counter.
+Next you have to configurate docker-compose in order to do the initializing process inside the container.
 This is a tricky part when more than one DB is used.
-Here I currently having some problems see pls the next Stackoverflow link:
+Here I currently have some problems see pls the next Stackoverflow link:

 	https://stackoverflow.com/questions/63929050/fatal-database-does-not-exist-error-when-trying-to-docker-a-springboot-applicat